- Kujaku Ou

-Though SpellCaster was one of the more popular Master System games, few knew at the time that the original Japanese release was a licensed title based on Kujaku Ou, a popular action / horror manga about a Buddhist exorcist (see part one of this series for more details).
+Though SpellCaster is one of the better-remembered Master System games, few knew at the time of its release that the original Japanese version was a licensed title based on Kujaku Ou, a popular action / horror manga about a Buddhist exorcist (see part one of this series for more details).
 As the manga wasn’t published in the West, all references to it were removed outside of Japan.
 The hero, Kujaku (or Peacock), was renamed Kane, and his monk’s robes became a sleeveless suit fit for a martial artist.
-His master, Jikuu, became Daikak, his friend / rival Onimaru became Jukak, and his childhood friend Asura was renamed Regina, while their appearance was also modified.
-Their role within the game already differed greatly from what it was in the manga; in comparison, the localization changes seem less significant.
+His master, Jikuu, became Daikak, his friend / rival Onimaru became Jukak, and his childhood friend Asura was renamed Regina, and their appearance was also modified.
+Their roles within the Japanese game, however, already differed to a greater degree from the source material; in comparison, the localization changes are mostly superficial.

-While the news of SpellCaster‘s licensed origins has since spread, few yet know that it shares much of its content with a Famicom game of the same title, released just two days earlier.
+The story of SpellCaster‘s licensed origins has since spread, but it still isn’t widely known that it shares much of its content with a Famicom game also titled Kujaku Ou, released just two days earlier.
 Though the two were developed and published by different companies – Graphic Research / Pony Canyon and Sega, respectively – both were clearly based in part on the same script or blueprint.
 Roughly half of SpellCaster consists of graphic adventure sequences, in which you move a cursor to examine things, speak to NPCs and solve simple puzzles; these sequences are actually an abridged version of the Famicom game.
-The late game is significantly different, and the mostly extraneous first chapter, in which Kujaku investigates a series of mysterious deaths in a fishing village, has been eliminated, but the story, characters, locations and major puzzles are otherwise the same.
+The late game is significantly different, and the mostly extraneous first chapter, in which Kujaku investigates a series of mysterious deaths in a fishing village, has been eliminated, but the story (and puzzles) are otherwise the same.

 Following a series of attacks against local temples, the wise Daikak sends Kane, his pupil, to investigate.
-Kane quickly discovers the involvement of the Iwato family, which seeks to revive their Serpent God to settle an ancient score.
+Kane quickly discovers the involvement of the Iwato clan, which seeks to revive its Serpent God to settle an ancient score.
 But could there be something more behind it?
 The answer, of course, is “of course”.
-All-in-all, it’s a relatively intriguing tale with a few interesting twists, though there is one part of it later on that is either poorly-explained or poorly-translated and ends up being confusing as a result.
-For the most part, the translation isn’t bad by the standards of the time, but typos are still all too common.
+All in all, it’s a relatively intriguing tale with a few interesting twists, though there is one part of it later on that is either poorly-explained or poorly-translated and ends up being confusing as a result.
+Other than that, the translation isn’t bad by the standards of the time, but typos are still all too common.

-The two games, however, look completely different.
-While the Famicom game clearly takes place in modern Japan, with skyscrapers and convenience stores abounding, the Master System game is all rural villages and Eastern temples; if it weren’t for small details like a TV in the background of a fisherman’s cabin, you might think it took place in some medieval fantasy land, and the Western release’s manual plays it off that way.
-Likewise, the Iwato appear to be wearing crude brown masks and armored skirts on the Famicom, while they don elaborate and colorful suits of full-body armor on the Master System.
+While the two games feature the same characters and locations, they look completely different.
+The Famicom game clearly takes place in modern Japan, with skyscrapers and convenience stores, the Master System game is all rural villages and Eastern temples; if it weren’t for small details like a TV in the background of a fisherman’s cabin, you might think it took place in some medieval fantasy land.
+In fact, the Western release’s manual plays it off that way.
+Likewise, the Iwato appear to be wearing crude brown masks and armored skirts on the Famicom, and elaborate, colorful suits of armor on the Master System.

 In general, Sega’s version looks great, with more detailed illustrations, more colors and cooler character designs.
 Some of the art is reminiscent of Phantasy Star, and in fact, two of the artists had worked on it a year before: Rieko Kodama, who’d go on to direct and produce some of Sega’s best-remembered games, and Naoto Ohshima, who, among other things, designed the character of Sonic the Hedgehog.